nestattacked/e-listener/README.md

 -d 1000 2000
 ```

-there is a command used to adjust time of playing, type it into input box and hit enter! command above means to play video 1 second earlies and 2 seconds later, minus number is supported.
+there is a command used to adjust timing of playing, type it into input box and hit enter! command above means to play video 1 second earlies and 2 seconds later, minus number is supported.

 ### requirement